weaviate/weaviate-io/developers/weaviate/search/generative.md

 </details>

-## Set properties for single prompt search
+## Set single prompt search properties

 Define object `properties` to use in the prompt.
 The properties you use in the prompt do not have to be among the properties you retrieve in the query.